Clag (card game): Sample score card

 A score card like the following can be used to help record scores.
 Each round is recorded in a row and each player gets a column with a running total of points.
 The left-hand number is the score after that rows round and the right hand number is a record of the bid recorded before the round starts play.

 Royal Air Force rules

 Clag was primarily played throughout the Royal Air Force until the early 1990s, the rules varied from station to station and squadron to squadron around the globe.
 At this time serving personnel attempted to unify the rules throughout the service.
 This section covers the rules in use at that time.

 The game is largely played as above except the number of deals would vary depending on the time available to play.
 The number of cards dealt in each deal (between 3 and 7) is chosen by the dealer and there is no set structure to the rules for each deal.
-Instead, the player who won the previous deal, (referred to as the Caller) chooses the rules for the deal after viewing his or her hand.
+Instead, the player who won the previous deal, (referred to as the Caller) chooses the rules for the deal after viewing their hand.